What Your Job Management Software Can't Do (And What to Do About It)

 You send a quote through your job management system and then it sits there.
 Some platforms have a basic reminder feature, but most tradies don't set it up or don't use it consistently.

 The quote goes into a black hole until you remember to call the client a week later (or until they call someone else).
 You know you should follow up, but when?
-Day 2?
-Day 5?
+How often?
 What do you even say?

 Your job management software handles the quote beautifully until the moment you click send.
 After that, you're on your own.